tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-playing-around-with-sys-dm_exec_describe.md

 ## sys.dm\_exec\_describe\_first\_result_set

 This query is more interesting because it will look at a dynamic query.
-Let's say your query is the following _&#8216;SELECT * FROM sysobjects SELECT 3'_ passed in as a parameter
+Let's say your query is the following _'SELECT * FROM sysobjects SELECT 3'_ passed in as a parameter

 Here is how that would work